julia-dizhak/react-blog-posts/README.md

 * remove post
 * filter for titles in post
 * submit filtered posts
-* to archive an item in the list.
+* to archive a post in the list

 ### TODO Posts
 * should onSubmit hanlder be inside SearchForm?